mrcavalcanti/mosaicoo-plugin-sdk-go/experimental/e2e/README.md

 mage e2e:append
 ```

-4. Point Grafana at the proxy by exporting the `HTTP_PROXY` and `HTTPS_PROXY` environment variables:
+4. Point Mosaicoo at the proxy by exporting the `HTTP_PROXY` and `HTTPS_PROXY` environment variables:

 ```
 export HTTP_PROXY=127.0.0.1:9999
 export HTTPS_PROXY=127.0.0.1:9999
 ```

-5. Start Grafana
+5. Start Mosaicoo

 **Note:** Only queries with **absolute time ranges** should be used with the proxy.
 Relative time ranges are not supported in the default matcher.

 ## CA Certificate Setup

 This step is needed so that the proxy can intercept HTTPS traffic.
-By default, the bundled [certificate](certificate_authority/grafana-e2e-ca.pem) and [private key](certificate_authority/grafana-e2e-ca.key.pem) are used.
+By default, the bundled [certificate](certificate_authority/mosaicoo-e2e-ca.pem) and [private key](certificate_authority/mosaicoo-e2e-ca.key.pem) are used.
 For more information about using a custom CA key pair, see the [ca_keypair](#ca_keypair) config section.

 ### Debian & Ubuntu